remix-run/react-router/doc/02 Components/Route Component.md

 A user-defined component given to a `Route` as the `component` prop.
-The router will inject properties into your component when its rendered.
+The router will inject properties into your component when it's rendered.

 Injected Props
 --------------